Where you can find us

 I am qualified to practice Person-Centred talk therapy and this is the foundation of all my work but my style is eclectic and I bring some understanding fromTransactional Analysis and Relational theories.

-I am also used to working with those effected by fatigue, coping with poor relationships, living with grief, in need of being more assertive, bullying at work, childhood sexual abuse, mental domestic violence, anxiety and OCD and the effects of experiencing a difficult childhood.
+I am used to working with people of all ages including those effected by fatigue, coping with poor relationships, living with grief, in need of being more assertive, bullying at work, childhood sexual abuse, domestic violence, anxiety and the effects of experiencing a difficult childhood.

 BACP registered member no 798022